Dorothy Kilgallen: Early life

+Career

-In 1936 Kilgallen competed with two other New York newspaper reporters in a race around the world using only means of transportation available to the general public.
+In 1936, Kilgallen and two other New York newspaper reporters (Herbert Roslyn Ekins of the New York World-Telegram and Leo Kieran of The New York Times) competed in a race to travel around the world, using only means of transportation available to the general public.
 She was the only woman to compete in the contest and came in second.
-She described the event in her book Girl Around The World, which is credited as the story idea for the 1937 movie Fly-Away Baby starring Glenda Farrell as a character partly inspired by Kilgallen.
+She described the race in her book Girl Around The World, which is credited as the story idea for the 1937 movie Fly-Away Baby starring Glenda Farrell as a character partly inspired by Kilgallen.

-In November 1938, Kilgallen began writing a daily column, the "Voice of Broadway," for Hearst's New York Journal-American, which the corporation created by merging the Evening Journal with the American.
+In November 1938, Kilgallen began writing a daily column, the "Voice of Broadway," for Hearst's New York Journal-American, after the corporation merged the Evening Journal with the American.
 The column, which she wrote until her death in 1965, featured mostly New York show business news and gossip, but also ventured into other topics such as politics and organized crime.
 The column eventually was syndicated to 146 newspapers via King Features Syndicate.
 Its success motivated Kilgallen to move her parents and Eleanor from Brooklyn to Manhattan, where she continued to live with them until she got married.

-On April 6, 1940, Kilgallen married Richard Kollmar, a musical comedy actor and singer who had starred in the Broadway show Knickerbocker Holiday and was performing, at the time of their wedding, in the Broadway cast of Too Many Girls.
+On April 6, 1940, Kilgallen married Richard Kollmar, a musical comedy actor and singer who had starred in the Broadway show Knickerbocker Holiday and was performing in the Broadway cast of Too Many Girls at the time of their wedding.
 They had three children: Richard "Dickie" (b.
 1941), Jill (b.
 1943), and Kerry Kollmar (b.
 1954), and remained married until Kilgallen's death.

 Early in their marriage, Kilgallen and Kollmar both launched careers in network radio.
-Kilgallen ran her radio program Voice of Broadway, which was broadcast on CBS during World War II, and Kollmar worked a long stint in the nationally syndicated crime drama in which he played Boston Blackie.
+During World War II, Kilgallen's program Voice of Broadway was broadcast on CBS, and Kollmar starred as the titular character in the nationally syndicated crime drama Boston Blackie.
+His weekly performances in the series, broadcast live, began in April 1945, when he replaced radio actor Chester Morris, and continued until June 1949.

 Beginning in April 1945, Kilgallen and Kollmar co-hosted a weekday radio talk show on WOR 710 AM.
-Breakfast With Dorothy and Dick was broadcast from their 16-room apartment at 640 Park Avenue.
+Breakfast With Dorothy and Dick was broadcast live from their 16-room apartment at 640 Park Avenue.
 The show followed them when they bought a neo-Georgian townhouse at 45 East 68th Street in 1952.
 The radio program, like Kilgallen's newspaper column, mixed entertainment news and gossip with serious matters.
 Kilgallen and Kollmar occasionally had a major league baseball player as a guest on the show.

-The couple continued doing the show from their home until 1963.
-Kilgallen's long-time fellow panelist on What's My Line, Arlene Francis, also hosted a weekday talk show on WOR for many years.
+The couple continued doing the show from their home, with most broadcasts airing live, until 1963.
+Kilgallen's longtime fellow panelist on What's My Line, Arlene Francis, also hosted a weekday talk show on WOR for many years, starting in 1960.

+As part of Kilgallen’s Hearst corporation job duty of interviewing young singers who were starting careers at New York’s trendy nightclubs, she befriended singer Johnnie Ray in 1952 during his rise to international fame.
+Their close relationship lasted until her death.